spotinst/help/src/docs/eco/tutorials/msp-enrollment.md

 # Eco Reports Enrollment

 There are several use cases for Eco Reports enrollment.
-This use case is for AWS enterprises with administrative access to their MPA.
+This use case is for AWS enterprises with administrative access to their Management Account.

 Although some of the enrollment steps are manual, we are actively working to make this process a streamlined, self-service experience for future users.

-This procedure is for one MPA.
-If more than one MPA needs to be registered, this process will need to be repeated for each.
+This procedure is for one Management Account.
+If more than one needs to be registered, this process will need to be repeated for each.

 ## Step 1.
 Sign up with Spot